Eureka Rebellion: Aftermath

 The same day several thousand people attended a public meeting held in Swanston Street, Melbourne.
 There were howls of anger when several pro-government motions were proposed.
-When the seconder of one motion, which called for the maintenance of law and order, framed the issue as "would they support the flag of old England...or the new flag of the Southern Cross," the speaker was drowned out by groans from the crowd.
+When the seconder of one motion, which called for the maintenance of law and order, framed the issue as "would they support the flag of old England...or the new flag of the Southern Cross", the speaker was drowned out by groans from the crowd.
 In response, it was then proposed that restoring order required removing the government that caused the disorder in the first place.
 Amid cheers from the crowd, the mayor of Melbourne as chairman declared the pro-government motions carried and hastily adjourned the meeting.
 However, a new chairman was elected, and motions condemning the government and calling for the resignation of Foster were passed.

 Foster had acted as the temporary administrator of Victoria during the transition from La Trobe to Hotham.
 As colonial secretary to the lieutenant governor, he rigorously enforced the mining licence requirement amid the colony's budget and labour crisis.
 Foster had already offered his resignation on 4 December as the protests began, which Hotham accepted a week later.

-On 6 December 1854, a 6000-strong crowd gathered at Saint Paul's Cathedral protesting against the government's response to the Eureka Rebellion, as a group of 13 rebel prisoners are indicted for treason.
-Newspapers in the colony also characterised it as a brutal overuse of force in a situation brought about by the actions of government officials, and public condemnation became insurmountable.
-Letters Patent formally appointing the members of the Royal Commission were finally signed and sealed on 7 December 1854.
-Hotham nevertheless managed to have an auxiliary force of 1,500 special constables from Melbourne sworn in along with others from Geelong, with his resolve that further "rioting and sedition would be speedily put down" undeterred by the rebuff his policies had received from the general public.
+On 6 December 1854, a 6,000-strong crowd gathered at Saint Paul's Cathedral protesting against the government's response to the Eureka Rebellion, as a group of 13 rebel prisoners were indicted for treason.
+Newspapers in the colony characterised it as a brutal overuse of force, in a situation brought about by the actions of government officials, and public condemnation became insurmountable.
+Letters Patent formally appointing the members of the Royal Commission were signed and sealed on 7 December 1854.

+Hotham managed to have an auxiliary force of 1,500 special constables from Melbourne sworn in along with others from Geelong, with his resolve that further "rioting and sedition would be speedily put down", undeterred by the rebuff his policies had received from the general public.
 In Ballarat, only one man stepped forward and answered the call to enlist.
-By the beginning of 1855 normalcy had returned to the streets of Ballarat with mounted patrols no longer being a feature of daily life.
+By the beginning of 1855, normalcy had returned to the streets of Ballarat, with mounted patrols no longer being a feature of daily life.